WORK STRESS CAUSES STROKE

 After The Stroke

 She served as a co-facilitator for the University of Illinois Hospital and Health Sciences stroke support group and is a peer mentor for brain injury patients.
-In addition, she served as a co-facilitator of the Chronic Disease Self-Management Program, a Stanford University administered program through UI Health Hospital.
-My mom is also an advocate for early stroke detection and has been invited to share her stroke journey with college students who are studying to become physical therapists.
+In addition, she served as a co-facilitator of the Chronic Disease Self-Management Program, a Stanford University-administered program through UI Health Hospital.
+My mom is a recipient of the American Stroke Association Stroke Hero Award.

 To learn how to spot the early warning signs of a stroke, check out the Windy City interview featuring my mom and Dr. Charbel.